CAStateLibrary/CaliforniaStateGrantsPlugin/readme.txt

 **Instructions**

-Please follow the detailed instructions provided in the [State Grantmakers Guide](https://www.grants.ca.gov/state-grantmakers-guide/) to learn how to submit your grant opportunities to the Grants Portal.
+Please follow the detailed instructions provided in the [State Grantmakers Guide](https://www.grants.ca.gov/state-grantmakers-guide/) **(state agencies must log in prior to accessing this link)** to learn how to submit your grant opportunities to the Grants Portal.

 == Screenshots ==